 The only recommended method is the SEWP QRT.
 A vast majority of requirements are submitted through the SEWP QRT.

 CHs can only recommend the SEWP QRT to customers.
-Advising a customer not to use the QRT is considered a serious performance issue.

-Customers may choose to use other methods.
+Advising a customer not to use the QRT is considered a serious performance issue A Customer may choose to use other RFQ methods.
 For example, some agencies have their own RFQ system.
 CHs may respond to requirements submitted in any form or process defined by the customer.

-However, all offerings on any SEWP quote must be on contract prior to the quote.
+All offerings on any SEWP quote must be on contract prior to the quote.

+If an alternate RFQ process Is used such as agency specific classified systems, the SEWP PMO and CHOP will not be involved or aware of the requests.
+The Government customer and the system they utilize will be responsible for notifying selected CHs, and obtaining their quotes.

+Any resulting order must still be routed through the SEWP PMO prior to being fulfilled

 Responses to requests submitted through the SEWP QRT must be submitted through the CHOP Quote tool.

+The CH will receive e-mails when requests are submitted.
+The request will then be available on the CHOP site.

-If the customer requests an email quote, CHs may provide one, but it must also be submitted through the CHOP.
+If the customer requests an email quote, CHs may provide one, but the guote must also be submitted through the CHOP.

 If the customer’s requirements clearly dictate that the quote cannot be submitted through the SEWP system (for example, when a classified system must be used), then CHs should follow the customer’s instructions.